Filippo Terracciano

-Filippo Terracciano (born 8 February 2003) is an Italian professional footballer who plays as a full-back or defensive midfielder for club Cremonese, on loan from AC Milan.
+Filippo Terracciano (born 8 February 2003) is an Italian professional footballer who plays as a defender and midfielder for club AC Milan.
+He is a former Italian youth international.

-Known for his tactical versatility and near ambidexterity, Terracciano can play in many positions of most common modern formations, such as a full-back or a wing-back on either side of the pitch, a central or box-to-box midfielder, and occasionally a winger.
+Known for his tactical versatility and near ambidexterity, Terracciano can play in many positions of most common modern formations, such as a full-back or a wing-back on either side of the pitch, centre-back, a central, defensive or box-to-box midfielder, and occasionally a winger.

 Club career

-Early career
+Hellas Verona

 Terracciano made his professional debut for Hellas Verona on the 15 December 2021 against Empoli in Coppa Italia.
 He made his Serie A debut against Empoli on 20 March 2022.

 AC Milan

 On 8 January 2024, Terracciano joined fellow Serie A club AC Milan for a reported fee of €4.5 million, plus €1.5 million in add-ons, and a 10% sell-on clause on a future sale; he signed a contract until 30 June 2028 with the club.

 According to the club's senior team head coach Stefano Pioli, Terracciano had been signed to play as a full-back.